Abibubble/ms4-lead-shot-hazard/README.md

   * Ensure the correct email address by sending a verification email to the email address the user has supplied.
   * &#128100; Store their details for a faster checkout.
   * &#128100; Keep a record of their full order history.
-  * &#128100; Delete their profile if they no longer want their details to be stored on the site.

 ![User's profile, including details update form and order history](static/docs/img/profile-feature.png)